abhinavjain03/Courseera/Neural Networks and Deep Learning/Notes.md

 * Hidden layer's output will be a[1] and so on.
 * In the fig., shape of a[1] is (*4 x 1*).

-Note: This is a two layer NN, input layer is not counted as a official layer.
+**Note**: This is a two layer NN, input layer is not counted as a official layer.

 Hidden layers and output layer has parameters.
 In this case, w[1] nad b[1].

 Shape of w[1] -> (*4 x 3*); 4-> # of nodes in the layer; 3-> # of input features

 ## Computing Output and Vectorizing operations